Best Substitutes for Salted Shrimp in Kimchi Recipe

 If you are allergic to seafood or avoiding shrimp because you are vegan or vegetarian then red miso is an excellent substitution for salted shrimp.
 Red miso is made with fermented soybeans and barley, and other grains; its color ranges from dark brown to red making it perfect for kimchi.

 To expand on the umami flavor, take it one step further and combine the miso with dried seaweed or kelp powder.
-The seaweed would give it the fishy taste, and the miso which is salted and fermented soybean paste would give you the funky salty part.
+The seaweed would give it a fishy taste, and the miso which is salted and fermented soybean paste would give you the funky salty part.